Having deep knowledge of charitable giving strategies is in demand among advisors, with about 90 percent of the wealthiest U.S. Read More

-While the definition of holistic planning may vary among firms and their clients, at eMoney we view holistic planning as addressing your client’s whole life.
+While the definition of holistic wealth management may vary among firms and their clients, at eMoney we view holistic planning as addressing your client’s whole life.
 Not just their financial life.
 It is end-to-end financial planning.

 Shift Perspective to the ‘Big Picture’